Block telecom fraud faster

 Blocking telecom fraud attacks can impose a difficult decision: block faster and inflict more false positives or block slower and incur greater fraud losses.
 You don’t have to settle for these choices.

-This paper will show you how you can block telecom fraud faster with fewer false positives by using the following:
+This paper will show you how you can block telecom revenue-sharing fraud attacks faster with fewer false positives by using the following:

 - A suite of detection methods that blocks various telecom fraud attack profiles